Cell structure of mediangle graphs: Introduction

-A (bipartite) \emph{mediangle graph} is a connected (bipartite) graph $G$ in which for each pair of vertices $z,u$ and any pair of neighbors $x,y$ of $z$ that are closer to $u$ than $z$, there exists a convex cycle $C$ of $G$ such that the vertex $\oz$ opposite to $z$ in $C$ belongs to shortest paths between $x$ and $u$ and $y$ and $u$.
-Additionally, to ensure that the convex cycles define a polygonal complex, it is required that the intersection of any two convex cycles of $G$ is either empty, a vertex, or an edge.
+\emph{Mediangle graphs} are defined by two global metric conditions and two local conditions.
+Recall that the \emph{interval} $[u,v]$ between two vertices $u,v$ of a connected graph consists of all vertices $w$ on $(u,v)$-shortest paths.
+The \emph{Cycle Condition} requires that for each pair of vertices $z,u$ and any pair of neighbors $x,y\in [z,u]$ of $z$, there exists a convex cycle $C\subseteq [z,u]$ containing $z,x,y$ and such that the vertex $\oz$ opposite to $z$ in $C$ belongs to $[x,u]\cap [y,u]$.
+Denoting by $d$ the graph distance, the \emph{Triangle Condition} requires that for each triplet $x,y,u$ such that $d(x,y)=1, d(x,u)=d(x,v)=k$, there exists $w$ adjacent to $x$ and $y$ such that $w\in [x,u]\cap [y,u]$.
+The first local condition ensures that the convex cycles define a polygonal complex in which the intersection of any two even convex cycles is either empty, a vertex, or an edge.
+We call it the \emph{Intersection of Even Cycles Condition}.
+Finally, the \emph{Diamond Condition} requires the graph to be diamond-free (a diamond is a $K_4$ minus an edge).

-One important class of bipartite medianlge graphs are \emph{median graphs}, which can be defined as the mediangle graphs in which the cycle $C$ is always a 4-cycle.
-They have a rich structure and their cube complexes, are contractible.
-Moreover, by the results of \cite{Ch_CAT} and \cite{Ro}, median graphs are the 1-sekeleta of CAT(0) cube complexes.
+One important class of bipartite medianlge graphs are \emph{median graphs}, which can be defined as the mediangle graphs in which the cycle $C$ in the Cycle Condition is always a 4-cycle.
+Alternatively, median graphs are defined by the existence of a unique median vertex of triplets.
+They have a rich structure and their cube complexes are contractible.
+Moreover, by the results of \cite{Ch_CAT,MR1663779,Ro}, median graphs are the 1-sekeleta of CAT(0) cube complexes.
 Due to this bijection, they are crucial in the study of groups acting geometrically on CAT(0) cube complexes in geometric group theory.
-Another important class are~\emph{Coxeter graphs}, i.e., Cayley graphs of Coxeter systems, are bipartite mediangle~\cite{Ge_mediangle}.
+Other examples include bipartite cellular graphs \cite{BaCh_cellular}, hypercellular graphs \cite{CKM20}, and $1$-skeleta of some small cancellation polygonal complexes (see \cite{Ge_mediangle} for details).
+Another important class of bipartite mediangle graphs are~\emph{Coxeter graphs}, i.e., Cayley graphs of Coxeter systems.
 Also for them a cell structure is inherent: finite Coxeter subgroups naturally define a higher-dimensional cell structure on Coxeter graphs, which can be endowed with a CAT(0) geometry \cite[Chapter 12]{Davis}.
-Therefore, it is natural to ask (and this is the content of \cite[Question 7.1]{Ge_mediangle}) if mediangle graphs can be endowed with a structure of a contractible or CAT(0) cell complex.
-Our first main result in a positive answer to the first part of this question in the bipartite case:
+Quasi-median graphs \cite{BaMuWi} are the graphs in which uniqueness of medians is replaced by uniqueness of quasi-medians, which are products of vertices and triangles.
+While median graphs isometrically embed into hypercubes, quasi-median graphs are not bipartite but isometrically embed into Hamming graphs.
+Similarly to previous examples, quasi-median graphs lead to contractible cell complexes \cite{QM}.